Carbonic anhydrase 4

-Carbonic anhydrase 4 The chemical formula is:C_{1418}H_{2230}O_{436}N_{396}S_{11}P_{2}Zn，is an enzyme that in humans is encoded by the CA4 gene.
+Carbonic anhydrase 4 is an enzyme that in humans is encoded by the CA4 gene.

 Function

 Carbonic anhydrases (CAs) are a large family of zinc metalloenzymes that catalyze the reversible hydration of carbon dioxide.
 They participate in a variety of biological processes, including respiration, calcification, acid-base balance, bone resorption, and the formation of aqueous humor, cerebrospinal fluid, saliva, and gastric acid.
 They show extensive diversity in tissue distribution and in their subcellular localization.
 CA IV is a glycosylphosphatidyl-inositol-anchored membrane isozyme expressed on the luminal surfaces of pulmonary (and certain other) capillaries and of proximal renal tubules.
+CA-IV is also expressed on the luminal surface of brain capillary endothelial cells.
 Its exact function is not known, however, it may have a role in inherited renal abnormalities of bicarbonate transport.

 CA IV has been identified in pulmonary epithelium of many mammalian species and may be uniquely adaptive for gas exchange necessary for the high metabolic requirements of mammals.
-A majority of the produced by metabolism is transported as bicarbonate (HCO_{3}^{−}).
+A majority of the produced by metabolism is transported as bicarbonate (HCO_{3}-).
 At the tissue capillary, diffuses from tissue to plasma.
-Other forms of carbonic anhydrase enzyme are not present in the plasma, restricting the equilibrium reaction of + = H_{2}CO_{3} = H+ HCO_{3}^{−}. in the plasma diffuses into the Red Blood Cell.
-CA is present within the Red Blood Cell, facilitating the conversion of to HCO_{3}^{−}.
-HCO_{3}^{−} so produced is transferred by the HCO_{3}^{−}/Cl- "shuttle" from the interior of the Red Blood Cell to the plasma.
-HCO_{3}^{−} does not diffuse across cell membranes and, in the absence of CA, stays as HCO_{3}^{−} and concentrates in plasma.
-Up to 80% of metabolically produced is transported in plasma in the form of HCO_{3}^{−}.
+Other forms of carbonic anhydrase enzyme are not present in the plasma, restricting the equilibrium reaction of CO2 + H2O <-> H2CO3 <-> H+ + HCO_{3}-. in the plasma diffuses into the Red Blood Cell.
+CA is present within the Red Blood Cell, facilitating the conversion of to HCO_{3}-.
+HCO_{3}- so produced is transferred by the HCO_{3}-/Cl- "shuttle" from the interior of the Red Blood Cell to the plasma.
+HCO_{3}- does not diffuse across cell membranes and, in the absence of CA, stays as HCO_{3}- and concentrates in plasma.
+Up to 80% of metabolically produced is transported in plasma in the form of HCO_{3}-.
 Blood moves from the tissue capillary to the pulmonary capillary where is exchanged at the lung.
 In the pulmonary capillary, bicarbonate can not simply diffuse either into the Red Blood Cell or the alveoli.
-It is traditionally thought that HCO_{3}^{−} is returned to the interior of the Red Blood Cell by a reversal of the HCO_{3}^{−}/Cl- shuttle, where, in the presence of CA, it is returned to a form to diffuse from the interior of the Red Blood Cell, to the plasma and then into the alveoli.
-Membrane bound CA (CA IV) on the luminal side of the pulmonary membrane would have direct contact with plasma HCO_{3}^{−} and would enzymatically convert HCO_{3}^{−} to in the area immediately proximal to the exchange membrane, greatly increasing the concentration gradient for exchange.
-In this way, plasma HCO_{3}^{−} can be converted to within the plasma compartment and exchanged with the alveoli without the requirement of returning the HCO_{3}^{−} to the interior of the Red Blood Cell.
+It is traditionally thought that HCO_{3}- is returned to the interior of the Red Blood Cell by a reversal of the HCO_{3}-/Cl- shuttle, where, in the presence of CA, it is returned to a form to diffuse from the interior of the Red Blood Cell, to the plasma and then into the alveoli.
+Membrane bound CA (CA IV) on the luminal side of the pulmonary membrane would have direct contact with plasma HCO_{3}- and would enzymatically convert HCO_{3}- to in the area immediately proximal to the exchange membrane, greatly increasing the concentration gradient for exchange.
+In this way, plasma HCO_{3}- can be converted to within the plasma compartment and exchanged with the alveoli without the requirement of returning the HCO_{3}- to the interior of the Red Blood Cell.